 Meetings may be held electronically (Article 37).
 3.4.Responsibilities

-The Secretary shall be responsible for giving notice of meetings, preparing and circulating agendas in advance and for preparing and circulating minutes.
+The Secretary shall be responsible for oversight of charity governance.

-The Treasurer shall be responsible for the Association’s funds and its book-keeping, accounting and auditing services, including liaising with relevant staff.

-The President shall represent the Association externally and shall be the voice of the Association, and shall chair meetings
+The Treasurer shall be responsible for overseeing the Association’s funds, book-keeping, accounting, and auditing services, including liaising with relevant staff, while ensuring that all trustees are provided with the necessary financial information to fulfill their collective responsibility for the proper management of the Association’s finances.The President shall represent the Association externally and shall be the voice of the Association, and shall chair meetings of the Council.

 Responsibilities may be delegated to alternate Trustees or staff where appropriate.